dmulyalin/ttp/docs/source/Template Tag/Template Tag.rst

 Template Tag
 ============

-TTP templates support <template> tag to define several templates within single template, each template processed separately, no data shared across templates, but templates results can be cross referenced for lookup functions.
+TTP templates support <template> tag to define several templates within single file.
+Each template processed separately, no data shared between templates, but results of one template can be used by lookup functions in another template.

 Only two levels of hierarchy supported - top template tag and a number of child template tags within it, further template tags nested within children are ignored.